Grassroots Democratic Party (Cambodia): Brief profile of the party

 The party garnered 70,291 or 1.11% of the popularity votes cast on July 29, 2018 parliamentary election but short of winning a single seat in the National Assembly.

 Local election 2017

-The GDP participated in the local elections held on 3 June 2017 by competing in 27 communes, winning five seats in 3 communes.
+The GDP participated in the local (Commune -Sangkat) elections held on 3 June 2017 by competing in 27 communes, winning five seats in three communes.
 The average results in 27 communes indicated that GDP ranked third after the two main rivals (CPP and CNRP), but in Pate commune GDP ranked second, receiving the same number of seats as CPP (CPP - 2, GDP - 2, CNRP - 1).
 Following the dissolution of CNRP, the GDP did not accept any re-allocation of CNRP seats.

 National Election 2018

 The GDP participated in the national election held on 29 July 2018 and competed in all 25 constituencies.
 The party presented itself as the new alternative and the new hope for all Cambodians.

 The GDP's political platform consisting of 125 key policies which are presented in the “Green Book.”
 The 125 policies are classified in national reconciliation and unity policies, national building policies, national protection and security policies and international cooperation policies.
 As part of the national reconciliation and unity, the GDP aims to create a solidarity government by inviting all political parties with National Assembly (NA) seats to form super nation building councils by inviting all former top national political leaders to be members.

 For the election campaign among the general population, the GDP has summarized the key nation building policies in a one-page format which is known as Sor 5 policies, the Khmer acronym for five sectors, including: economy and jobs, health, education and youth, social welfare and public services and democratic governance.
 Among the 125 policies, 15 policies have been selected for the general campaign: